-The environment is at breaking point and the impacts of climate change are clear, yet NSW is about to make things worse with a flood of inappropriate property development along the eastern coast of Australia.
-With the NSW Community already experiencing the rapidly escalating impacts of climate change on their daily lives, CRUNCH submits to this Inquiry that there is now an inescapable need for the NSW government to urgently take a "Nature First" approach to planning and development to ensure the NSW Community attempts to properly mitigate the effects of climate change.
-Those impacts have been played out in real time with devastating bushfires, drought, erosion, flooding as well as the inexcusable species loss of both flora and fauna that has followed these catastrophes.
+The environment is at breaking point and the impacts of climate change are clear, yet NSW is about to make things worse with a rash of inappropriate property development along the eastern coast of Australia.
+With the NSW Community already experiencing the rapidly escalating impacts of climate change on their daily lives, CRUNCH submits to this Inquiry that there is now an inescapable need for the NSW government to urgently take legislative action to address these historical development consents which are, in many instances, many decades old.

+Further, CRUNCH submits that the NSW Government needs to urgently move to a "Nature First" approach to planning and development to ensure the NSW Community attempts to properly mitigate the effects of climate change.
+Those impacts have been played out in real time in regional and coastal communities in particular with devastating bushfires, drought, erosion, flooding as well as the inexcusable species loss of both flora and fauna that has followed these catastrophes.

 In this respect, the Commonwealth Government is now a signatory to the Leaders' Declaration resolved at COP 26 in Glasgow to "...halt and reverse forest loss and land degradation by 2030...".

 We submit that the NSW Government should accordingly work to honour the international commitments entered into by the Commonwealth.

-We submit that the steps required by the NSW Government must necessarily include urgent legislative reform to address the significant shortfalls and deficiencies in the raft of planning legislation.
-In particular, the NSW Government must act immediately to address the legislative failings which have allowed development consents issued decades previously to be acted upon now, where those developments are clearly not longer appropriate and will result in significant damage to the environment, the destruction of biodiversity and developments occurring in locations which simply cannot safely or sensibly support those developments.
-These so-called "zombie developments" are in most instances now proposed to proceed to development in areas which have subsequently been declared to be flood and/or bushfire prone; are high in biodiversity values; hold cultural and heritage significance; and otherwise hold vestiges of precious flora and fauna which were not destroyed in the catastrophic Black Summer bushfires.
+We submit that the steps required by the NSW Government must necessarily include urgent legislative reform to address the legislative failings which have allowed development consents issued decades previously to be acted upon now, where those developments are clearly not longer appropriate and will result in significant damage to the environment, the destruction of biodiversity and developments occurring in locations which simply cannot safely or sensibly support those developments.

+These so-called "zombie developments" are in most instances now proposed to proceed to development in areas which have, with the progression of scientific understanding and the changing of community values, subsequently been declared as:

+- (a) flood and/or bushfire prone; - (b) high in biodiversity values; - (c) holding significant cultural and heritage significance; and - (d) otherwise hold the remaining vestiges of precious flora and fauna which were not destroyed in the catastrophic Black Summer bushfires.

-Friends of CRUNCH Inc. ("CRUNCH") is a community association in Tura Beach, located just north of Merimbula, on the Far South Coast of New South Wales.
+Friends of CRUNCH Inc. ("CRUNCH") is a community association based in Tura Beach, located just north of Merimbula, on the Far South Coast of New South Wales.
 CRUNCH stands for Concerned Residents in Nolan Drive, Casuarina Drive and High Crescent and was formed in 2022 in response to one such "zombie development" proposed to be acted upon by RCL Merimbula Pty Ltd.